raphael-attie/sunflower/README.md

 ### Download Example SDO/HMI data
 Please download the data that will be used during the hands-on session at: https://drive.google.com/file/d/10C0wICYds_nG2eRUXb-Gik45ez9gIUTY/view?usp=sharing It is a ~1GB tar file.
 Untar it.
-You will see a few FITS file which are 3D data cube containing time series of 2D images and magnetograms, all sliced at the same time, but at different latitudes.
+You will see a few FITS files which are 3D data cubes containing time series of 2D images and magnetograms, all sliced at the same time, but at different latitudes.
 These are SDO/HMI data remapped using Postel projection.
 Please contact me at rattie at gmu dot edu if you have trouble downloading.